Miguel-P/INF5006_Project/README.md

 * industry_portfolio_tooltips.csv
 * portfolio_metrics_tooltips.csv
 * share_metrics_tooltips.csv
-These can be found in the Ballon D'ashboard MSTeams group.
+These can be found in the MSTeams group.
+Send an email to the UCT AIFMRM to gain access to these files.
+Note that the files provided here are just a small subset of the overall database.
+The full dataset will likely not be made available for public use.

 To import the csv files as tables, open MS SQL Server Management Studio and do the following:
 1. Right-click on main database `AIFRMR_ERS`